amundsen-io/amundsen/docs/tutorials/how-to-search-effective.md

 ## Searching Ranking Algorithm Demystified

 Currently, Amundsen provides the same search ranking for all the different personas.
 It ranks the table based on the query count in the presto search query log from the past 90 days at Lyft.
-It could be different based on your companies' setup.
+It could be different based on your company's setup.

 ## Try out different search heuristic